NethermindEth/zinc/README.md

 ```

 ## License
-The crates in this repository are licensed under either of the following licenses, at your discretion.
+The crates in this repository are licensed under the following licence.

 * MIT license ([LICENSE-MIT](LICENSE-MIT))